His Highness Sayyid Faisal Bin Turki Al Said

 Mr. Glenn Lyon

-Mr. Glenn Lyon, Chairman and Chief Executive Officer of Finish Line, has spent his entire 40-year professional career in the retail industry.
-Perennially listed among the top 30 in Footwear News’ Power 100 rankings, Glenn became CEO of Finish Line in 2008.
+Mr. Lyon, Chairman of Finish Line, has spent his entire 40-year professional career in the retail industry.
+Perennially listed among the top 30 in Footwear News’ Power 100 rankings, Mr. Lyon became CEO of Finish Line in 2008.
 In July 2010, he was also named Chairman of the Board.

 Mr. Lyon joined Finish Line in 2001 as Executive Vice President and Chief Merchandising Officer and was later appointed President and Chief Merchandise Officer of the company before rising to the CEO post.